 Each year, insurance carriers calculate their MLR across their market segment books of business and issue rebates to policyholders if the money spent on health care and quality care activities is less than the required MLR standard.
-A report containing those calculations is due to CMS by July 31st of the following year (e.g., July 31, 2024, for 2023) and rebates must be paid to policyholders by September 30th each year.
+A report containing those calculations is due to CMS by July 31st of the following year (e.g., July 31, 2025, for 2024) and rebates must be paid to policyholders by September 30th each year.

 An MLR rebate is a premium refund.
-If participants pay some or all of the insurance premiums (known as a "contributory plan"), the same proportion of the MLR rebate is considered a "plan asset" and should be distributed to plan participants or otherwise used for their benefit.
+If participants pay some or all of the insurance premiums (known as a "contributory plan"), a portion of the MLR rebate is considered a "plan asset" and should be distributed to plan participants or otherwise used for their benefit.